JMarsh99/MochaFlake/README.md

 - branchName -> If using past commits, what branch to use.
 For older projects, it needs to be set to "master" instead of "main"
 - gitCommitToCheck -> Which commit to check when using past commits

+# Running with TestingRepo
+Since some changes and commits needed to be made to testingRepo, it doesn't have the same Git information as needed to track through the working tree.
+This is because the Git commits affect whether certain tests are marked and originally some files should be uncommited or modified if using the working tree.
+Therefore, setting useCurrentWorkingTree to false and gitCommitToCheck to 7 should give the same results as in the dissertation and presentation.